Jikoji Retreat Center, 12100 Skyline Blvd, Los Gatos, CA 95033, phone: (408) 741-9562

 Schedule to be determined, generally zazen and nature walks alternate

-Silent return to zendo
+and then return in silence to the zendo

 Walking with nature awareness with Ingrid and Charles